NazaretRueda/Console-Finances/README.md

 ## Description

-I ave been given a dataset composed of arrays with two fields, Date and Profit/Losses.
+I have been given a dataset composed of arrays with two fields, Date and Profit/Losses.

 My task in this challenge is to write JavaScript code that analyzes the records to calculate each of the following: